pymatgen.analysis.interfaces package

 This class applies a set of search criteria to identify suitable substrates for film growth.
 It first uses a topological search by Zur and McGill to identify matching super-lattices on various faces of the two materials.
 Additional criteria can then be used to identify the most suitable substrate.
 Currently, the only additional criteria is the elastic strain energy of the super-lattices.

-Initializes the substrate analyzer
+Initialize the substrate analyzer.

 Parameters: